-Density/Intensity: The Industrial/Residential Mixed Use 1 designation allows a Floor Area Ratio ranging from 0.40 to 060 for industrial uses, and ranging from 0.40 to 0.50 for commercial uses, and for residential densities up to 42 dwelling units per acre.
+Density/Intensity: The Industrial/Residential Mixed Use 1 designation allows a Floor Area Ratio ranging from FAR up to 0.40 to 06060 for industrial uses, and ranging from 0.40up to 0.50 for commercial uses, and formaximum residential densities up to 4260 dwelling units per acre.

-Zoning: A new zoning district that implements the Industrial/Residential Mixed Use 1 (IR1) designation will be created if the transit-oriented development becomes an actual project.
+Zoning: A new zoning district that implements the Industrial/Residential Mixed Use 1 (IR1IR-1) designation will be created if the transit-oriented development becomes an actual project.
 Until that time, the existing zoning will be used.